kimat/webcomplete.vim/README.md

 # Limitations

-* Currently works on Mac OS because of the `osascript` command line utility, which is used to fetch text from the page
 * Assumes you have only one browser window opened.
 If there is more than one window open, it picks just one of them.
-* Currently works only on Chrome, but it's easy to include support for other browsers by modifying the script.

 # Contributing